WolverineXM/FinTechProject3/README.md

 This additional test will be conducted in the future.

-Evidence also exists that the optimal model may suffer from overfitting as the accuracy scored experienced a material decline during the testing period.
+Evidence also exists that the optimal model may suffer from overfitting as the accuracy score experienced a material decline during the testing period.
 The Forward Testing Period will be used to confirm if overfitting is an actual issue with the model.

 RFC Accuracy During Training Period: 0.8709315375982043